holochain/docs-pages/src/pages/get-started.md

 ---

 Welcome to the Getting Started with Holochain guide!
 This guide will walk you through the process of creating a simple forum application using Holochain.
 By the end of this guide, you'll be familiar with the core concepts of Holochain and have a basic understanding of how to develop peer-to-peer applications using the Holochain framework.
-### Table of Contents

-1. Introduction to Holochain
-2. Installing Holochain
-    1. Hardware Requirements
-    2. Windows Prerequisite: WSL2
-    3. Install the Nix Package Manager and Set Up Holochain Binary Cache
-    4. Verify Installation
-3. Scaffold a Hello World Holochain Application
-    1. Quick Create
-4. Understanding the Layout of a Holochain Application
-5. Zero to Built: Creating a Forum App
-    1. Scaffold a Custom Holochain Application
-    2. Set Up the Developer Environment
-    3. Scaffold a DNA
-    4. Scaffold a Zome
-    5. Scaffold Entry Types
-    6. Scaffold Links
-    7. Scaffold a Collection
-    8. Integrate the Generated UI Elements
-    9. Run the Application
-6. Built to Beautiful: adjusting our User Interface
-7. Deploying Your Holochain Application
-    1. Packaging Your Application
-    2. Configuring the Conductor
-    3. Running Your Application
-8. Testing Your Holochain Application
-    1. Creating Test Scenarios

 #### How to Use this Guide
 Follow this guide step by step.
 All steps are essential to create the example applications.
 No additional code or steps are needed.